woossi0/suite/docs/usermanual/source/sysadmin/cloudwatch/index.rst

 Application servers
 ~~~~~~~~~~~~~~~~~~~

-The CloudWatch extension can be added to Boundless Suite by copying the contents of the :file:`geopackage` extension directory (not the directory itself) to the GeoServer library directory.
+The CloudWatch extension can be added to Boundless Suite by copying the contents of the :file:`cloudwatch` extension directory (not the directory itself) to the GeoServer library directory.
 If GeoServer is installed at :file:`/opt/tomcat/webapps/geoserver`, the GeoServer library directory will be found at :file:`/opt/tomcat/webapps/geoserver/WEB-INF/lib`.

 After copying files, the application server or GeoServer will need to be restarted.